AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 After considering all the energy equations under default conditions, we next look at how things change upon introducing modules:

-**(7) What are the effects of modules on energy gains?**
+**(7) What are the effects of modules on fuel processing energy gains?**

-Finally, we take a step back and look at the big picture, noting other factors like costs and alternate technologies, and we ask:
+Finally, we take a step back and look at the big picture, noting other factors like setup costs and alternate technologies, and we ask:

 **(8) How useful is fuel processing in general?**